jolicode/castor/doc/going-further/extending-castor/remote-imports.md

 ```

 > [!NOTE]
-> The "vendor-name/project-name" name can be whatever you want and we only be
+> The "vendor-name/project-name" name can be whatever you want, and will only be
 > used internally by Castor and Composer to make the repository behave like a
 > normal Composer package.